shapeshed/shapeshed.com/content/post/domain_forwarding_in_apache.md

 ## Is it really worth it?

-Well not really no. If you can pursuade the client it is probably best to park these additional domains that have been registered.
+Well not really no. If you can persuade the client it is probably best to park these additional domains that have been registered.
 There is not going to be a great deal of benefit, if any, for SEO.
 But if you really need to do it here's how.

 ## What you'll need